Bangor Sidewalk Art Festival returns after two-year hiatus

 Live performances also took place throughout the day.
 Some of the musical performances included Bangor Symphony Orchestra, Maine Academy of Modern Music, Firefly the Hybrid, and LVLGHTS.
 Ten Bucks Theatre also performed scenes from Romeo and Juliet in the afternoon.

 This year's event included more programs for kids to participate in.
-There was an instrument petting zoon, kids yoga, rock painting, face painting, and a chance for kids to learn how to bead.
+There was an instrument petting zoo, kids yoga, rock painting, face painting, and a chance for kids to learn how to bead.

 Betsy Lundy is the executive director of Downtown Bangor Partnership.